zeitgeistpm/documentation/docs/prediction-markets.md

 Short for 0.10\$.
 If the market resolves to a value above 1,200\$, then Long is worth 1.00\$ and Short is worthless.

-Another example of a scalar prediction market is Pres16_VS Market on the Iowa Electronic Markets.
+Another example of a scalar prediction market is the Pres16_VS Market on the Iowa Electronic Markets.
 Instead of betting on the who wins the larger amount of votes in the popular vote, traders are betting the major parties' share in the popular vote.
 This means that the lower bound is 0 and the upper bound is 1, and buying a share of UDEM16_VS (Long) at 0.55\$ means that you predict that the